How to Manage Projects in Microsoft Dynamics 365 Finance and Empower Your Entire Project Organization

 More

-The Gaps to Look for in Project Operations
+Project management gaps to look for in D365 Finance and Project Operations

 While the Project Operations module in D365 Finance is a primarily a limited scheduling tool that you also have to use as your financial structure, it often falls short in some key areas for project-driven companies.
 For organizations that need to manage operations and financials of projects independently Project Operations leaves project managers feeling more like data administrators than strategic leaders.
 This is where the limitations of the system become apparent: